Support and Resistance Trading Guide

 This is a prime location to enter the trade!

-Price action has shown you that at this critical area, the bears are the ones holding the cards.
+Price action has shown you that in this critical area, the bears are the ones holding the cards.

 Your stop would not be placed just above the zone (remember stop runs?) but you may use an ATR stop as an example.